MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/public-folders/cannot-finalize-migration-batch.md

 ---
-title: Can't finalize a public folder migration batch
+title: Can't finalize a public folder batch migration
-description: When you use the Complete-MigrationBatch cmdlet to finalize a public folder migration batch, you receive "The migration batch can't be completed" error message.
+description: When you use the Complete-MigrationBatch cmdlet to finalize a public folder batch migration, you receive "The migration batch can't be completed" error message.
 author: v-charloz
 ms.author: v-chazhang
 manager: dcscontentpm